MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 Try and answer the following questions:

-1. Find out the number of movies in the database.
+1. What are the number of movies in the database?
-1. What are the different genres of movies that are in the database.
+1. What are the different genres of movies that are in the database?
 1. What is the size of the vector embedding used here?
+1. What would the impact be if we used **more** or **fewer** vector dimensions in the embedding?
+1. Why do we use the **HNSW** index with **cosine similarity** as the distance metric?
+What other options are there?

 ### Learning Resources